-Gauges are precision measurement devices used to measure magnitude, amount, or contents of something, typically with a visual display of such information.
+Gauges are precision measurement devices used to measure magnitude, amount, or content of something, typically with a visual display of such information.

 Some of the most common gauges used today are as followed: